Francis-Guo/learngit/readme.txt

 git push origin master    #push all after revising in the master

 git clone git@github.com:Francis-Guo/gitskills.git    #clone repository from origin to master

+git checkout -b dev   #set up a new branch dev and switch to dev, -b means start and switch to = $git branch dev $git checkout dev git branch   #see all branch and current branch